tommz9/stm32f411ce-template/README.md

 This is a simple project template for STM32F411CE (Blackpill).

+## Features

+Implemented:

+- build a binary file for STM32F411
+- works under Linux and Windows
+- uses ARM GNU toolchain

+Planned:

+- build using clang (LLVM)
+- support for unit testing under the host

 # Usage

 Requirements: cmake, make, ARM Toolchain (from ARM or your distribution package system)